Ssofi1a/LTR390/README.md

 # LTR390 UV and Ambient Light Sensor ☀️

 This project demonstrates how to set up and use the **LTR390 UV and ambient light sensor** on a Raspberry Pi.
-It covers hardware setup, sensor initialization, and reading data (UV index and ambient light intensity).
+It covers hardware setup, sensor initialization, and reading data.

 ## Features
 - Measure **UV Index** and **Ambient Light Intensity**.